elastic/kibana/x-pack/plugins/alerting/README.md

 			// matching identifiers.
 			const alert = services.alertFactory.create(server);

-			// alertFactory.create() could return null if the maximum number of allowed
-			// alerts has been reached.

-			if (alert) {
 			// State from the last execution.
 This will exist if an alert was
 			// created and executed in the previous execution const { cpuUsage: previousCpuUsage } = alert.getState();

 			// Replace state entirely with new values alert.replaceState({
 				cpuUsage: currentCpuUsage,
 			});

 			// 'default' refers to the id of a group of actions to be scheduled
 			// for execution, see 'actions' in create rule section alert.scheduleActions('default', {
 				server,
 				hasCpuUsageIncreased: currentCpuUsage > previousCpuUsage,
 			});
-			}
 		}

 		// Returning updated rule type level state, this will become available